Mille Lacs Indian Reservation: Education

 The tribal school is Nay Ah Shing School, with the Abinoojiiyag School (Nay Ah Shing Lower School) and Nay Ah Shing Upper School at the Vineland Campus, and Pine Grove Academy at the Lake Lena Campus.
+For the 2024-2025 school year, there were 125 students enrolled and 63 staff employed.

-In East Lake, the tribe operates Minisinaakwaang Leadership Academy, a Minnesota charter school.
+In East Lake, the tribe operated Minisinaakwaang Leadership Academy, a Minnesota charter school.
+It closed at the end of the 2020-2021 school year.

-Significant number of tribe's children also attend public schools in communities in and around the Indian Reservation.
+A significant number of tribe's children also attend public schools in communities in and around the reservation.